nextarch/foundation/README.md

 A lot of project, SIG, and TOC-related content is in the TOC [repo](https://github.com/nextarch/toc).

-[nextarch.io](https://nextarch.io) has information on all programs offered publicly by CNCF.
+[nextarch.io](https://nextarch.io) has information on all programs offered publicly by the NextArch Foundation.

 ## How to request changes